sttts/sttts.github.io/_posts/2015-01-31-poor-mens-cluster-container-ips.md

 - a cluster-wide, unique, automatically assigned IP address for every container
 - which is routable (switchable) within a private network
 - without any DHCP or other complicated infrastructure
-- without an overlay network.
+- without an overlay network
+- without OpenVSwitch.

 We need